alfiramdhan/8Weeks_SQL_Challenge/Case Study 2 - Pizza Runner/Pizza_Metrics.md

 ## BEFORE ANSWERING THE QUESTIONS, LET'S BEGIN BY FIXING THE TABLES

+--PART 1: FIXING THE TABLES
+-- First: customer_orders
+--- Creating a view ---
 ```sql
 DROP TABLE IF EXISTS customer_orders_cleaned
 CREATE TEMP TABLE customer_orders_cleaned AS WITH first_layer AS(